-After relocating to Arizona in 1994, the type of desert lightning I admired came too close on a summer’s night.
+After relocating to Arizona, the type of desert lightning I admired came too close on a summer’s night.
 I did not fully understand yet the violent potential of this thing called “monsoon.”
 Something big was brewing.
 I stepped outside and saw a steely gray wall heading up from the south.
 The clouds were the color of slate.
 Everything was in motion.
 Cloud-to-ground lightning was slicing the mass in half.
 Weather warnings boomed from the TV, claiming that this time, the storm was particularly severe as well as tornadic, which is uncommon in the southwest.
 I lost power.
 It was unfamiliar.
 Alone in the dark, I waited.

 Even to this day, after all the storms I have chased, conveying that spectacular night is a challenge.
 It was so violent.
 The lightning was constant, so intense that for a long while, the afterimages of bolts remained when I closed my eyes.
-I wondered what the lightning had struck, why at one point a deafening boom caused me to hit the floor.
+I wondered what the lightning had struck, when at one point a deafening boom caused me to hit the floor.

 When it was over, I realized a tree touching the roof had been hit.
 The tree was split in half, now in the mangled shape of a Y, with a scar burned right down the middle.
 Anything not tied down was in tatters.
 Large, mature trees were uprooted and lawn furniture rested at the bottom of the pool.
 Pulverized debris was ankle-deep.
 I had just weathered a storm that left me amazed, but did not know that it would change my life.

 The next year was spent with a stubborn and annoying phobia of the desert’s violent summer nights.
 Lightning now made me nervous, even when seeing it from a distance.
 I greeted the monsoon with dread, waking anxiously to the claps of thunder.
 Having loved exciting storms all my life, I was way out of character and I didn’t like the new skin I was in.
-Arizona storms come every July like clockwork.
+Arizona storms come every summer like clockwork.
 I lived here now.
 I had to find a remedy.

 Since fear comes from the unknown, I set out to make lightning the known.
 If I educated myself on exactly how lightning works, would I lose the fear forever?
 I absorbed everything I could get my hands on.
 Soon, I learned that lightning works in an entirely different way than I had thought.
 Within a year, my fears were dripping away, quickly becoming replaced with fascination.
 A desire to watch, observe and experience the storms was rekindled.
 I actually looked forward to monsoon.